Divorce Mediation Training Program

-This intensive five-day course provides students with the opportunity to fulfill an important role in family law under the tutelage of experts in the field.
-Guest lecturers have included a Domestic Relations judge, a divorce Financial Planner, and a court-annexed Mediation Administrator.
-This program has been approved by the Association for Conflict Resolution — Family Section and is accepted by local courts for family mediation rosters.
+This intensive five-day course provides students with the opportunity to fulfill an important role in family law under the tutelage of highly experienced experts in the field.
+This program has been approved by the Association for Conflict Resolution and is accepted by many courts and providers of mediation services for inclusion on divorce mediation rosters.

 Courses touch upon the following subject areas:

 Skills and knowledge to effectively mediate separation, divorce and post-divorce issues